CExA-project/CExA-project.github.io/content/news/2024-11-04-Tenth-CExA-coffee/index.md

 title: "November 4th 2024: tenth CExA coffee"
 subtitle: "Kokkos::Graph : Asynchronous execution, use cases and adoption"
 date: 2024-10-24
+summary: 'On November the 4th, Romin Tomasetti will give a talk entitled "Asynchronous execution, use cases and adoption"'
 links:
 - icon_pack: fas
   name: 'Get the slides'